mesbrj/dbus-controller/README.md

 ## Run on Podman and Kubernetes

-Isolated session bus (user bus) exclusively for the POD, without system/host access and privileged requirements (and security issues).
-Only the containers in a same POD running with a same: user, shared volume(socket/bus) is able to use the session bus.
+Isolated session bus (user bus) dedicated to the POD, with no access to the system or host, and without requiring elevated privileges (eliminating related security risks).
+Only containers within the same POD that share the same user and volume (unix_socket/bus) can access this session bus.

-The containers in the POD need to implements their own Dbus interfaces (only related for the app/service workload) and only these interfaces are available via the REST API.
+Each container in the POD must implement its own D-Bus interfaces related to its application or service workload.
+Only these interfaces are exposed through the REST API.

 ## Run as Systemd Service